Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 The act of Incarnation requires a concrete and pragmatic structure to house and protect its emergence.

 For this reason, the Lionsberg [[Provisional Structure]], [[Provisional Backbone]], and [[Provisional Mind]] were co-created during [[The 7 Year Window of Preparatory Work and Learning]] to enable the [[Many Diverse Parts]] of [[The Body]] to begin connecting and co-operating with one another.

+## A System of Systems / Structure of Structures

+Further, we understand that the system and structure cannot be a monolith, but rather need to emerge as something like a [[United Yet Optimally Decentralized]] federation of federations / ecosystem of ecosystems / system of systems / structure of structures, etc.
 ## A System and a Structure Require a Selectively Permeable Membrane

 Any living organism (which an emerging body of co-creators is), requires a [[Selectively Permeable Membrane]], which protects the finite System and Structure within from the infinite Universe of things without.